-(to be arranged)
+MATSCIE 690.
+Research Problems in Materials Science and Engineering (to be arranged)

 Laboratory and conferences.
 Individual or group work in a particular field or on a problem of special interest to the students.
-The program of work is arranged at the beginning of each term by mutual
+The program of work is arranged at the beginning of each term by mutual agreement between the student and a member of the faculty.
+Any problem in the field of materials and metallurgy may be selected.
+The student writes a final report on this project.
+CourseProfile (ATLAS)

 MATSCIE 693.
-Special Topics in Materials Science and Engineering (to be arranged) CourseProfile (ATLAS)
+Special Topics in Materials Science and Engineering (to be arranged)

+CourseProfile (ATLAS)

 MATSCIE 751 (CHE 751) (Chem 751) (MacroSE 751) (Physics 751).
-Special Topics in Macromolecular Science Prerequisite: permission of instructor.
-(2 credits)
+Special Topics in Macromolecular Science instructor.
+CourseProfile (ATLAS)

 Advanced topics of current interest will be stressed.
-The specific topics will vary with the instructor.
-CourseProfile (ATLAS)
+The specific topics will vary with the